skhanal5/gen-ai/Building LLM Powered Applications/Artificial Neural Networks.md

+### About
+* LLM's are a type of artificial neural network
+* Based on the brain's structure & functionality
 ### Structure of ANN's
 * Smallest unit in an ANN is a neuron
 * Neurons are layered with connections in between